neulab/xnmt/doc/source/preprocessing.rst

 Tokenization
 ------------
-A number of tokenization methods are available out of the box; others can be plugged in either with some help (like [THATGOOGLEONE]) or by passing parameters through the experiment framework through to the external decoders.
+A number of tokenization methods are available out of the box; others can be plugged in either with some help (like sentencepiece) or by passing parameters through the experiment framework through to the external decoders.

 Multiple tokenizers can be run on the same text; for example, it may be (is there a citation?) that